-From the 70’s concrete jungle at Tignes Le Lac, to the newly designed Tignes les Boisses and also to the charming Tignes Les Brévières there is a resort for everyone but one common attraction: they all have direct access to the famous Tignes Val d'Isere ski area (formerly known as Espace Killy).
+From the 70’s purpose built style at Tignes Le Lac, to the newly designed Tignes 1800 (previously known as Tignes les Boisses and also to the charming Tignes Les Brévières there is a resort for everyone but one common attraction: they all have direct access to the famous Tignes Val d'Isere ski area (formerly known as Espace Killy).
 With some of the highest runs in Europe, Tignes Val d'Isere brings guaranteed snow – even in Summer!
 Well known by experts skiers from around the World the joint ski area between Val d’Isère and Tignes is much sought after.

 This off-the-beaten track resort is ideal for those who want to avoid the crowds of the mega neighbouring resorts.
 Sainte Foy's own ski area is small but highly rated and with easy driving distance to the larger ski areas listed above it offers a great base to discover the whole area.